 Managing a calibration lab is very challenging to do.
 You are not performing just calibration of instruments and releasing a report and you’re done.
 There is a process that we need to follow and consider to ensure quality and confidence.

-I will share my experiences and learnings in this website in order to help and guide those who might consider entering this field.
+I will share my experiences and learnings in this website in order to help and guide those who might consider entering this field and to provide calibration awareness.

 Based on my experience as a Calibration Engineer and at the same time a Quality Representative, not all instruments for calibration are provided or learned in a training program.
 Some or maybe most are learned during the process of your calibration journey.